waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/unicode.rst

    Create a Unicode object by replacing all decimal digits in :c:type:`Py_UNICODE` buffer of the given *size* by ASCII digits 0--9 according to their decimal value.
 Return ``NULL`` if an exception occurs.

-   .. deprecated-removed:: 3.3 3.11
-      Part of the old-style :c:type:`Py_UNICODE` API; please migrate to using :c:func:`Py_UNICODE_TODECIMAL`.

 .. c:function:: Py_UNICODE* PyUnicode_AsUnicodeAndSize(PyObject *unicode, Py_ssize_t *size)